cloudpedagogy/cloudpedagogy-ai-capability-scenario-stress-test/README.md

 ## What this application is

-The **AI Capability Gaps & Risk Diagnostic** helps individuals, teams, and organisations:
+The AI Capability Scenario Stress-Test helps individuals, teams, and organisations:

-- interpret AI capability strengths and weaknesses across six domains
+- explore how existing AI capability might perform under plausible future or disruptive scenarios
-- surface gaps, imbalances, and fragilities that may not be obvious from averages alone
+- surface stress points where current practice may become fragile or contested
-- support governance, QA, and leadership discussions
+- examine how scenario demands interact with strengths, gaps, and imbalances across capability domains
-- identify stabilising steps before scaling AI use
+- support foresight, risk-aware discussion, and strategic sense-making
-- translate reflective inputs into structured discussion prompts
+- identify small stabilising steps before scaling or extending AI use

-The tool is **capability-led**, **interpretive**, and **non-judgemental**.
+The tool is **capability-led, exploratory, and interpretive**.
-It is designed to support professional judgement — not replace it.
+It is explicitly designed to support **professional judgement**, not replace it.

 ---